Will I Lose Muscle Instead of Fat on GLP-1 Medications Like Ozempic?

 What’s Actually Happening When You Lose Weight?

-• Poor balance and joint support – Muscle keeps you stable and protects your joints.
-Without it, stairs, bending, or even walking can feel harder.
+• Poor balance and joint support – Muscles help stabilize your knees, hips, core, and spine.
+When they’re weaker, you feel less steady, and things like stairs, bending, or longer walks can feel harder.

 • More fatigue – Less muscle means your body has to work harder to do everyday stuff, so you tire out more quickly.